tonysm/jekyll.tonysm.com/_posts/2021-02-16-when-objects-are-not-enough.markdown

 <summary><small>Notes on Active Record</small></summary>

 <small><i>The code examples are done in a Laravel context.
-I'm lucky enough to happen to own the databases I work with, so I'm not gonna try to fight with the tools I have and instead will embrace Eloquent, which is an Active Record implementation (for the non-Laravel folks reading this).
-That's why I have database stuff mixed in my models.
+I'm lucky enough to happen to own the databases I work with, so I don't consider that an outer layer of my apps (se <a href="https://martinfowler.com/articles/badri-hexagonal/">this</a>), which allows me to fully use the tools at hand, such as the Eloquent ORM - an Active Record implementation for the non-Laravel folks reading this.
+That's why I have database calls in the model.
+Not all classes in my domain model extends are Active Record models, though (see <a href="https://www.youtube.com/watch?v=hkmrfjex7jI&list=PL9wALaIpe0Py6E_oHCgTrD6FvFETwJLlx&index=4">this</a>).
 I recommend experimenting with different approaches so you can make up your own mind about these things.
 I'm just showing an alternative that I happen to like.</i></small>

 </details>

 But that's not the end of the story.
 Sometimes, you need to break these "rules", depending on your use case.
 For instance, you might have to keep track of every transaction happening to an Account.
-Or be able to schedule a transfer or an invoice payment.
+You could try to model this around the relevant domain methods, maybe using events and listeners.
+That could work, but if you, for instance, you have to be able to schedule a transfer or an invoice payment.
 Or also cancel these if they are not due yet.
+If you listen closely, you can almost hear the system asking for something.

 Knowing only its balance isn't that useful when you think of an Account.
 You have 100k dollars on it, sure, but how did it got there?
 These are the kind of things we should be able to know, don't you think?
 Also, if you model everything around Account, it tends to grow to a point of becoming [God objects](https://en.wikipedia.org/wiki/God_object).